-Seen in everything from high-end hotels and luxurious spas to typical family homes, wet rooms are now popular design features.
+Seen in everything from high-end hotels and luxurious spas to typical family homes, wet rooms are now popular design features, along with choosing wash stands.
 If you’re keen to take this contemporary twist in your bathroom, keep reading.
 The following design tips should help ensure you create a stylish and practical space.

 Ensure your drainage is spot on

 Wet rooms may look simple, but there is a science behind their design.
 Unless you don’t mind splashing around in rising pools of water in your bathroom, you’ll need to make sure your wet room base is angled at the correct gradient.
 Too flat and water will gather.
 Too steep and the space will look strange and be uncomfortable to use.
 The easiest solution is to purchase a ready made wet room deck or basin.
 This will be set at a suitable gradient, meaning you don’t have to do the calculations yourself.
 You’ll also need effective drainage solutions.
 Specialist suppliers like Harmer Drainage offer drains with horizontal or vertical outlets and a selection of grate designs.